Yoneda's lemma for internal higher categories: Left fibrations and Yoneda's lemma

 to the diagram

 the desired functor $\Cocomma{-}{}{-}$ can be defined by the composition

-in which $j_!$ denotes the left adjoint of the restriction functor $j^\ast$. \begin{proposition} The functor $\Cocomma{-}{}{-}$ is left adjoint to the functor $\Comma{-}{}{-}$. \end{proposition} The proof of proposition~\ref{prop:adjunctionCommaCocomma} makes use of the following description of the mapping $\infty$-groupoids in functor $\infty$-categories, due to Glasman: \begin{lemma}[{\cite[Proposition~2.3]{glasman2016}}] For any two locally small $\infty$-categories $\CC$ and $\DD$, the mapping $\infty$-groupoid functor $\map{\Fun(\CC,\DD)}(-,-)$ is equivalent to the composition
+in which $j_!$ denotes the functor of left Kan extension along $j$. \begin{proposition} The functor $\Cocomma{-}{}{-}$ is left adjoint to the functor $\Comma{-}{}{-}$. \end{proposition} The proof of Proposition~\ref{prop:adjunctionCommaCocomma} makes use of the following description of the mapping $\infty$-groupoids in functor $\infty$-categories, due to Glasman: \begin{lemma}[{\cite[Proposition~2.3]{glasman2016}}] For any two locally small $\infty$-categories $\CC$ and $\DD$, the mapping $\infty$-groupoid functor $\map{\Fun(\CC,\DD)}$ is equivalent to the composition